The brownies finally reach the Seelie Court, where a surprise is in store...

 Instinctively, Aira flattened herself to the ground and then rose, unable to take her eyes from him.
 His sky-blue eyes twinkled with peace and happiness and his golden curls fell like a mane of sunshine to the hood of his velvet mantle.
 She recalled Carnelian telling her that faerie folk had once been angels.
 Upon seeing Glimfyndor she could well believe it.
 In an instant her previous sense of inadequacy dissolved, and she knew herself to be an equal and a friend.

 It did not surprise Aira when her free hand was gently clasped.
 ‘Welcome, sister,’ Glimfyndor’s wife, Lady Amulas whispered in a gladsome way.
-Her rich brown hair fell to her knees and her eyes were sea blue.
+Her rich brown hair was so long that it brushed her knees and her eyes were sea blue.
 In them Aira felt a strange kinship.

 Boroden nodded gratefully.